Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-We investigate the performance of ACA-DARTS in the $\mathbb{S}5$ and $\mathbb{S}6$ operation spaces.
+We investigate the performance of ACA-DARTS in the $\mathbb{S}5$ and $\mathbb{S}6$ operation spaces \Revisegreen{on CIFAR-10}.
 As a comparison, we also show the results of several DARTS-based approaches in the $\mathbb{S}$ and $\mathbb{S}7$ operation spaces.
 As shown in Table~\ref{tab:op_space}, the performance of DARTS-based approaches drops dramatically after pooling operations and \emph{Zero} be removed from the operation space (from $\mathbb{S}$ to $\mathbb{S}7$).
-Specifically, DARTS has a decline of $\textbf{0.97}\%$ for DARTS, PC-DARTS has a decline of $\textbf{0.32}\%$ , and DARTS$-$ has a decline of $\textbf{1.08}\%$.
+Specifically, DARTS has a decline of $1.29\%$ for DARTS, PC-DARTS has a decline of $0.51\%$, and DARTS$-$ has a decline of $1.31\%$.
 In contrast, ACA-DARTS is robust to the absence of pooling operations and \emph{Zero} (from $\mathbb{S}5$ to $\mathbb{S}6$).
-Hence, we can conclude that ACA-DARTS is far more robustness to the absence of relatively unimportant operations than other DARTS-based approaches.
-Because the number of operations in $\mathbb{S}6$ is half that of $\mathbb{S}$, ACA-DARTS could be trained with lower computation overhead and larger batches.
+Hence, we can conclude that ACA-DARTS is far more robust to the absence of relatively unimportant operations than other DARTS-based approaches.
+Because the number of operations in $\mathbb{S}6$ is half that of $\mathbb{S}$, the ACA strategy can further improve the efficiency of differentiable architecture by employing a smaller operation space without losing any accuracy.